 The Rottweiler is a very relaxed dog in general until it comes to their home and family being in danger, or what they may perceive as danger.
 Because of its large stature and strength, this dog breed is not one people tend to mess with.

 8 German Shepherd

 The German Shepherd is hands down one of the most favorite breeds for most people, right there with Huskies, even though a reputation as one of the most dangerous dogs in the world tends to follow them around, and rightfully so.
 This working breed has earned its name as the best police dog breed but can become aggressive and dangerous when it is not doing anything constructive to let out all that energy.
 They were bred to always be doing something, even if it’s a long run or hike.

 The German Shepherd Dog (or GSD) cannot be left at home all day with nothing to do, and they need constant exercise.
 Otherwise, you’ll come home to a bored dog who will most likely knock you over, not to mention your house might be in shambles.

 The German Shepherd isn’t good for any first time dog owners either and should be trained with a lot of understanding and respect.
 GSDs are very loyal without fault and will protect their home and family to the death.

+The Chow Chow is ranked high on the list of as one of the most dangerous dog breeds in the world because they’ve been known to turn on their own handlers, simply because they get bored.
 Usually considered a very lazy dog breed, they still require some exercise to expend their energy.
 Chow Chows don’t like any strangers and can be very irritable when they aren’t given an outlet.